AriSchmarii/vac-winapi-import-resolving/README.md

-# "How does VAC3 use the WinApi if I can't see any in the .idata segment?????"
+# "How does VAC3 use the WinApi if I can't see any imports in the .idata segment?????"
 Every VAC3 module (on Windows) uses the much loved WinApi.
 To make it harder for a reverse engineer, they get all their imports by calling GetProcAddress and then store all function pointers in an array.
 This array can be found by searching for ```8B 0D ? ? ? ?
 68 ? ? ? ?
 57``` in a x64 version of a VAC3 module.